What do adult nursing students need from learning resources?

 What support builds research skills in adult nursing?

-Targeted, discipline‑aware support lifts confidence and output.
+Targeted, discipline-aware support lifts confidence and improves the quality of student work.
 Pair nursing cohorts with specialist librarians for sessions on database strategies and evidence appraisal, and offer research clinics led by healthcare researchers on method selection, ethics, and writing.
-Tie activities to live clinical questions from placements so students practise translating evidence into care decisions.
+Tie activities to live clinical questions from placements so students practise translating evidence into care decisions, not just completing another academic task.

 What changes matter most now?

 Resource design should start from the adult nursing timetable and the practicalities of clinical work.
-Prioritise predictable scheduling and single‑source communications, invest in simulation access with verified readiness, update resources with accessibility embedded by default, and make assessment expectations unmistakable.
-Library and people‑centred touchpoints already resonate; keep them visible and integrated with modules and placements.
+Prioritise predictable scheduling and single-source communications, invest in simulation access with verified readiness, update resources with accessibility embedded by default, and make assessment expectations unmistakable.
+Library and people-centred touchpoints already resonate with students, so keep them visible and integrated with modules and placements.

 How Student Voice Analytics helps you